cwcon/push/learn/stay-updated.md

         * branch    master    -> FETCH_HEAD
         Already up-to-date.

-   If any new commits had been pulled down, you’d see them.
+   If any new commits had been pulled down, you’d see them listed.

 With your up-to-date copy ready to go, [you can set up new branches](/learn/branching.html) to work on your own *Push* submissions or fixes.

 #### Oops, I was messing around on `master`

 Grabbed your copy of *Push* and started messing around on `master`?
 Not to worry.
+It’s easy to isolate your work, and restore `master` to be the same as the upstream repository.

-1. First, if there’s anything you’d like to save, just create a branch where you can find your work:
+1. First, if there’s anything you’d like to save, [commit it](/learn/add-and-commit.html) and then create a branch where you can find your work:

         $ git checkout `master`
         $ git checkout -b `messy-master`